Butte & Co Accessibility Improvements

 Key Takeaways

-• Accessible forms and focusable UI help eliminate barriers for users with disabilities.
+• Accessible forms and focusable UI help eliminate barriers for everyone, regardless of accessibility needs.

-• Mobile optimization isn’t just about shrinking elements—it’s about rethinking layout, flow, and touch interaction.
+• Mobile optimization isn’t just about shrinking elements, but rather it’s about rethinking layout, flow, and how touchscreens will change the way visitors interact with an application.

 • Contrast and semantic markup play a critical role in usability and compliance.